latex3/latex2e/trunk/required/graphics/README.txt

 =====================
-graphicx.dtx    Source for graphicx package (extension of graphics) epsfig.dtx      Source for epsfig package (extension of graphicx) keyval.dtx      Source for keyval pacakge (required by both the above) lscape.sty      Produce landscape pages in a (mainly) portrait document.
+graphicx.dtx    Source for graphicx package (extension of graphics) epsfig.dtx      Source for epsfig package (extension of graphicx) rotating.dtx    Source for rotating package (extension of graphicx) keyval.dtx      Source for keyval pacakge (required by both the above) lscape.sty      Produce landscape pages in a (mainly) portrait document.